jljohnson/triplestore-tdb-clients/README.md

 ###5.
 Populating triplestore with Simulink Blocks

 1. In Eclipse, open the Project Explorer view.
 (Window → Show View → Project Explorer)
-2. Expand the triplestore project
+2. Expand the edu.gatech.mbsec.triplestore.tdb.clients project
 3. Expand the src/main/java folder
 4. 2 Options
   1. Option A: Populate triplestore with Simulink Blocks described as RDF on file (no need to run Simulink adapter)